Health Care Reform Package Offers Moms a Way to Pump and Work

-All employees of UT Southwestern are eligible for up to 12 weeks of family and medical leave during a 12-month period for certain family reasons provided they have been employed for 12 months by the State of Texas, and have worked at least 1,250 hours during the 12-month period immediately preceding the commencement of leave.
+All UT Southwestern employees are eligible to take up to 12 weeks of family and medical leave during a 12-month period for certain family reasons, provided they have been employed by the State of Texas for 12 months and have worked at least 1,250 hours during the 12-month period immediately preceding the beginning of leave.

-UT Southwestern employees who are ineligible for family and medical leave coverage because they are employed for less than 12 months are eligible for Parental Leave.
-This allows the employee to take up to 12 weeks of unpaid leave for either the birth of a natural child or for the adoption or foster care placement of children under three years of age.
+UT Southwestern employees who are ineligible for family and medical leave coverage because they have been employed for less than 12 months may be eligible for Parental Leave.
+This allows the employee to take up to 12 weeks of unpaid leave for either the birth of a natural child or for the adoption or foster care placement of children under 3 years of age.

 Identifying and Reducing Bias in Scientific Evaluation

 Molly Carnes, M.D., presented this topic at UT Southwestern's Psychiatry Grand Rounds in 2008.
 She is director of Women's Health Research and co-director of Women in Science & Engineering Leadership Institute at the University of Wisconsin-Madison.
-WISMAC co-hosted Dr. Carnes and filmed her lecture, which is available on the intranet (access only from a UT Southwestern campus-network computer or via VPN).
+WISMAC co-hosted Dr. Carnes and filmed her lecture, which is available on MyUTSW, the campus intranet (access only from a UT Southwestern campus-networked computer or via VPN).